 If you are interested in renting a bike with a side car, contact the rental company in advance to ensure the vehicle is available before you travel.

 Renting a camper van

 Exploring Ireland by camper van marries two great loves of any traveller — good value and freedom.
 Also, if you think that a camper van will restrict you to the mainland and prevent you from visiting the islands, then think again: Melindam from the US decided "on a whim...to see if the island ferry (to Aranmore Island off the Donegal coast) could handle the camper van — and it could.
 The ferry skippers are master packers."

 That said, it is advisable to check with the ferry operator before arriving at the port.
-If you have any specific motor-home or camper van queries, a great port of call is Motor Caravan Club Ireland.
+If you have any specific motor-home or camper van queries, a great port of call is the Irish Caravan and Camping Council (Camping Ireland).

 VW camper van rentals have become particularly popular recently (especially for festivals), and there are a number of companies in both the Republic of Ireland and Northern Ireland where they can be rented.

 To avoid misunderstandings, you should always check the detailed terms and conditions of your rental booking in advance.
 You will be required to sign a rental agreement with the car rental company, even if you book through a third party (e.g. broker, agent, tour operator) so we suggest that you spend some time in advance understanding the options before you select the various insurances, waivers and other options as appropriate.

 For insurance reasons, you should let the car rental company know if you plan on travelling between the Republic of Ireland and Northern Ireland.